belapko/advancedTodoMERN/README.md

   STATIC=http://localhost:8000/uploads/

-# 2. Go to server and run "npm install", than run "prisma generate", "npm run dev"
+# 2. Go to server and run "npm install", than run "npx prisma generate", "npm run start" or install nodemon for comfortable development

 # 3. Go to client and run "npm install", "npm run start"